chousemath/choi-golang-chat/README.md

 # Libraries are collections of code we package together to use in other programs
 # import keyword is how we include code from other packages
 # main is special because it's called when you execute the program
+# Characters are represented by a byte (remember a byte is an integer)
 ```

 # Notes on Golang tooling